vishraparthi9/CITest/README.md

 ## Setup Local Nexus Repository

 * Download and unzip latest Nexus OSS from here: https://www.sonatype.com/download-oss-sonatype
-* There should be a bin folder which has nexus start up script.
-So, start nexus using that: ./bin/nexus
+* There will be a bin folder usually in this path: nexus-3.7.1-02-mac/nexus-3.7.1-02/ considering that nexus-3.7.1 is the version downloaded.
+So, start nexus using that: **./bin/nexus**